-Claude Fontheim advises global companies on corporate social responsibility and global public policy.
-He has over 30 years of experience in these fields and was among the first CSR practitioners.
-He serves on boards of directors or advisory boards of the following organizations:
+Claude Fontheim is the CEO of Fontheim International, LLC, a public policy and corporate social responsibility advisory firm.
+He has 37 years of experience in these fields and was among the first CSR practitioners.

+Fontheim has worked on numerous trade negotiations, policy debates, and almost every significant piece of trade legislation since 1981.
 He previously served on the President’s Advisory Committee on Trade Policy and Negotiations, the U.S. Trade Representative’s Trade Advisory Committee on Africa, and the State Department’s Advisory Committee on International Economic Policy.
-He was also Chairman of the Democratic Leadership Council’s Project on the Global Economy and International Trade.

-He has served as an advisor on trade, economic and foreign policy to Presidential and Congressional campaigns.
+Fontheim has served as an adviser on trade, economic and foreign policy to Presidential and Congressional campaigns.

-Fontheim received his J.D., M.P.P., and B.A. from the University of Michigan.
-He was Managing Editor of Michigan’s international law publication.
+Fontheim received his J.D., M.P.P., and B.A. from the University of Michigan where he graduated with High Honors, High Distinction, Phi Beta Kappa, and was Managing Editor of Michigan’s international law publication.